texfaq/texfaq.github.io/FAQ-codelist.md

 `highlight` will produce (X)HTML, RTF and XSL-FO representations of your program listing.
-The manual leads you through the details of defining a parameter file for a ''new'' language, as well as the presentation details of a language.
+The manual leads you through the details of defining a parameter file for a "new" language, as well as the presentation details of a language.

 The [`minted`](https://ctan.org/pkg/minted) package is another alternative that offers the means of creating new language definitions.
 It requires that code be processed using an external (`python`) script, [`Pygments`](http://pygments.org/).
-`Pygments`, in turn, needs a ''lexer'' that knows the language you want to process; lots of these are available, for the more commonly-used languages, and there is advice on ''rolling your own'' on the [`Pygments`](http://pygments.org/docs/lexerdevelopment/) site</a>
+`Pygments`, in turn, needs a "lexer" that knows the language you want to process; lots of these are available, for the more commonly-used languages, and there is advice on "rolling your own" on the [`Pygments`](http://pygments.org/docs/lexerdevelopment/) site</a>

 Usage of [`minted`](https://ctan.org/pkg/minted) can be as simple as